austinche/sidejob/README.md

 * job:<jid>:inports - Set containing input port names
 * job:<jid>:outports - Set containing output port names
 * job:<jid>:in:<inport> and job:<jid>:out:<outport> - List with unread port data
+* job:<jid>:ancestors - List with parent job IDs up to the root job that has no parent ** Newer jobs are pushed on the left so the immediate parent is on the left and the root job is on the right
 * job:<jid>:children - Set containing all children job IDs
 * job:<jid>:log - List with job changes, new log entries pushed on left.
 Each log entry is JSON encoded.
 ** {type: 'status', status: <new status>, timestamp: <date>}